MrZhuNi/salome_shape/doc/gui/Introduction.rst

 Parameter name should be unique in the active document.

 However, partset and part can have parameters with the same name.
-If parameter name in Partset and Part are identical, then Part parameter has higher prority and its value will be used in the features of this part.
+If parameter name in Partset and Part are identical, then Part parameter has higher priority and its value will be used in the features of this part.

 In contrast to features (see :ref:`object_browser`), there is an additional option  when Delete parameters.